 You can feel good about eating sheet pan shrimp fajitas.
 Shrimp is low in calories, yet high in protein and rich with nutrients, like selenium, vitamin B12, and iron.
 Bell peppers are loaded with vitamin C and lots of other vitamins and minerals, as are red onions.
 Fold all this good stuff into healthy corn tortillas, which are naturally low in fat, and watch them disappear!

-You’ll like the fact that two shrimp fajitas, on corn tortillas, without toppings, are just over 200 calories.
+You’ll like the fact that two shrimp fajitas, on corn tortillas, without toppings, are just under 300 calories.
 That’s good eating!

 You’ll love how easy these are to make!
 Turn your oven to 400°F, turn on some rockin’ good music, and let’s get cooking!

 I’ll run through the recipe here to get you started, with lots of extra tips thrown in.
 As always, you’ll find the printable recipe card at the end of the post with complete instructions and nutrition information.

 You’ll need one large rimmed sheet pan.
 Slice the red onion and bell peppers.
 You don’t have to get fancy, just get slicing.

 Right on the sheet pan, mix the veggies with half the fajita seasoning and a tablespoon of olive oil.
 Mix it up really well (go ahead and use your hands!) and spread it out.
 Put the pan in the oven and start roasting.

 Don’t worry, we haven’t forgotten you, shrimp!
 Your time in the oven is shorter because we don’t want to you to be tough.
 You’re going to spend a little time marinating while the veggies are getting the heat treatment.

 In a bowl, mix the remaining fajita seasoning with a tablespoon of oil and coat the shrimp.
 Let them marinate for 20 minutes.